k3s63/k3s63/README.md

 # 💫 About Me:
 I’m Kevin (also known as K3S63), a young developer and cybersecurity enthusiast.
-I work on various projects in Python, web development, and ethical hacking.
-My goal is to explore the world of technology and share useful tools and scripts.<br><br>🔧 Skills:<br>Languages: Python, HTML, CSS, JavaScript<br>Focus: Cybersecurity, Ethical Hacking, Web Development<br>Feel free to explore my repositories!
+I work on various projects in Python, telegram & discord bot development.
+My goal is to explore the world of technology and share useful tools and scripts.<br><br>🔧 Skills:<br>Languages: Python, HTML, CSS, JavaScript<br>Focus: Cybersecurity and Bot development<br>Feel free to explore my repositories!

 # 💻 Tech Stack: